claudioc/jingo/README.md

 * Enter your installation URL (localhost is OK, for example "http://localhost:6767/")
 * Enter <your installation URL>/auth/github/callback as the `Authorization callback URL`
 * Press the `Register application` button
 * In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
 * Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places

+For OpenStreetMap, follow these instructions (you need to be logged in in OpenSteetMap):

+* Go to the Settings of your User Account
+* Open OAuth Settings
+* Scoll until the end of the screen and open Register Application
+* Enter whatever `Application name` you want
+* Enter your installation URL (localhost is OK, for example "http://localhost:6767/")
+* Enter <your installation URL>/auth/opensteetmap/callback as the `Authorization callback URL`
+* You need only to allow the reading of user data
+* Press the `Register` button
+* In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
+* Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places